isomerpages/nlb-learning/_sustainability/Preschoolers/Programmes.md

 ---
 ### **Programmes**

-Introduce your child to the world of sustainable living through interactive workshops
+Introduce your child to the world of sustainable living through interactive workshops, talks, storytelling sessions and events.

 # Caring For The Environment
 ![Alt text for image on Isomer site](/images/sustainability/Sustainability-Prog-Preschool-01.png)